chipmuenk/pyfda/README.md

     >> python setup.py develop

-#### Executing
+### Starting pyFDA
-In both cases, the start script `pyfdax` has been created in `<python>/Scripts` which should be in your path.
+In any case, the start script `pyfdax` has been created in `<python>/Scripts` which should be in your path.
 So, simply start pyfda using

     >> pyfdax

-For development, you can also run pyFDA using
+For development and debugging, you can also run pyFDA using

     In [1]: %run -m pyfda.pyfdax :# IPython or
     >> python -m pyfda.pyfdax    # plain python interpreter

-or individual files from pyFDA using e.g.
+All individual files from pyFDA can be run using e.g.

     In [2]: %run -m pyfda.input_widgets.input_pz    # IPython or
     >> python -m pyfda.input_widgets.input_pz  # plain python interpreter